highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/10.digital-ocean/docs.md

 ---
-title: Using DigitalOcean
+title: Using Digital Ocean
 taxonomy:
     category: docs
 ---

-*Learn how you can use DigitalOcean for High Fidelity.*
+*Learn how you can use Digital Ocean for High Fidelity.*

 ## Introduction

-To use the process outlined below, sign up for a [DigitalOcean](https://www.digitalocean.com/?refcode=41620a880f3e) account, if you already do not have one.
+To use the process outlined below, sign up for a [Digital Ocean](https://www.digitalocean.com/?refcode=41620a880f3e) account, if you already do not have one.

 When you sign up using the link above you start out with $10.00 of free credit.
 However, you will need to add valid billing information for verification.

 ### Installing BitVise - For Windows Users

-[BitVise](http://www.bitvise.com) is a handy little program the enables you to connect to your virtual private server from DigitalOcean, as there is nothing built into Windows to connect to an external system.
+[BitVise](http://www.bitvise.com) is a handy little program the enables you to connect to your virtual private server from Digital Ocean, as there is nothing built into Windows to connect to an external system.

 [Download and install BitVise](http://www.bitvise.com/ssh-client-download) on your Windows system.